 As you can is the rotation point of my camara not in the middle of the base plate.
-For now it's ok, but I have change this.
+For now it’s ok, but I have to change this some day.

-The control of the servo’s will be explained in a other project in the future, with a parallax propeller servo controller with a USB connection and a piece of software in C and running on Linux.
+The control of the servo will be explained in a other project in the future.